By Kirsty Lamont, Money Expert at Mozo

 With online shopping booming around the world, you might be thinking it’s time you took your side hustle global.
 But before you break down borders, there are a few things to get on top of to help prevent a financial disaster and make your online business a success.

-So from the product to checkout, here are 9 questions to ask yourself before you taking your side hustle overseas.
+So from the product to checkout, here are 9 questions to ask yourself before you take your side hustle overseas.

 Am I financially prepared to expand?